MohanSha/Generate_GraphML-file/README.md

     </node>

-nodes template- the variables need to be replaced with values and appended to the file after header

      vars - ~NodeNum~ incremented for every node EX:n1,n2...
             ~NodeName~ is user given input EX: Router,Switch...
             ~imageid~ is selected from footer based in type